andrewfstratton/quando/README.md

 The standard Leap Motion (Orion) software needs to be installed on the Client PC, i.e. where the Leap motion is plugged in and where the browser will be run.
 The SDK is not needed.

 ### Updating using Git
-To update (assuming quando has changed), First kill the Node.js process in the task manager, then use:
+To update (assuming quando has changed), first kill, or exit, the Node.js process in the task manager, then use:

 * git pull origin master